tonycmooz/options-trader-bot/README.md

 # Automated Options Trading System
 Automatically trades popular options strategies

+## System Overview

+After calculating the short-term (5-day) and long-term (14-day) exponential moving averages (EMA) of the underlying asset's price.
+It then finds a trend based on the relationship between the EMAs:

+* If the short-term EMA crosses above the long-term EMA, it indicates a BULLISH trend
+* If the short-term EMA crosses below the long-term EMA, it indicates a BEARISH trend
+* If there is no crossover, it indicates a NEUTRAL trend

+The chosen strategy is based on the determined trend and the average implied volatility of the At-the-Money options.

+* If the trend is bullish:
+  - If the average implied volatility is high (greater than 0.3 in this example), the system selects a Long Call strategy
+  - If the average implied volatility is low, the system selects a Bull Call Spread strategy
+* If the trend is bearish:
+  - If the average implied volatility is high (greater than 0.3 in this example), the function selects a Long Put strategy
+  - If the average implied volatility is low, the function selects a Bear Put Spread strategy
+* If the trend is neutral:
+  - If the average implied volatility is high (greater than 0.3 in this example), the function selects a Long Straddle strategy
+  - If the average implied volatility is low, the function selects a Calendar Spread strategy

+Currently, the system's approach combines both trend-following (EMA crossover) and a volatility-based (implied volatility) decision-making process to choose the most appropriate options trading strategy.

-## Trading System Overview (In development)
+## Goals of the Trading System (In development)
-An automated options trading system and strategy that aims to maximize profit and minimize risk by incorporating the techniques:
+An automated options trading system and strategy that aims to maximize profit and minimize risk by incorporating the following techniques:

 ### Diversification